Architecture¶

 Auto-restart on crash |

-Volumes for Wayland, audio, D-Bus, XDG dirs, and the host-guest socket are added conditionally based on the config.
+Volumes for Wayland, audio, D-Bus, XDG dirs, GPU devices, and theme/icon/font sync are added conditionally based on the config.

 Host-Guest Socket Protocol¶